ccarterc/nodecr/README.md

-# Tesseract for node.js
+# Tesseract for Node.js

-A simple wrapper for the Tesseract OCR package for node.js
+A simple wrapper for the Tesseract OCR package for Node.js

 ## Installation
-npm install nodecr
+`npm install nodecr`

 ## Versions
+* **0.0.5**: Add possibility to override logger (quiet nodecr, see example below)
 * **0.0.4**: Changed name to nodecr and published node module (formerly node-tesseract)
 * **0.0.3**: Added support for custom preprocessors, OTB Preprocessor using ImageMagick 'convert'
 * **0.0.2**: Refactored to support tesseract 3.01, added language parameter, config parameter, documentation